Living with Food Allergies

 Epinephrine Devices Available With a Prescription in the United States

 Epinephrine is the first-line treatment for anaphylaxis.
-Several epinephrine auto-injectors and a pre-filled syringe are now available in the United States.
+Several epinephrine options are now available in the United States.
 There are also generic versions.
 Each contains the drug epinephrine.
 But, each device has its own unique set of instructions for use.
 Understanding the differences is important so that you get the device you want and you know how to properly use it.

 The information below summarizes the key facts about each of the available epinephrine devices.
 More details are available at the manufacturers’ websites.
 These websites also have videos that show you how to use them.